-- RACE-ON button (%) in the basic position. - RACE-ON button (8) pressed and held Pressing and holding switches the ignition off and locks the steering lock.
+- RACE-ON button ® pressed briefly Pressing briefly switches the ignition on and unlocks the steering lock or switches the ignition off.
+The RACE-ON indicator lamp lights up briefly once for confirmation. - RACE-ON button ® pressed and held Pressing and holding switches the ignition off and locks the steering lock.